TaylorDJones11/WeatherWise/README.md

 - Vite (for development and build)

 ## Approach Taken
 This WeatherWise application allows users to search for weather information by city.
 The app uses Fetch API to make requests to the OpenWeatherMap API.
+Users can search for the current weather of any city.
+The bottom displays cities worldwide and changes every 10 seconds to display new cities.

 ## Live Site